eduardoleivas/clonegram/README.md

 Try the App*: [Clonegram](https://eduardoleivas.github.io/clonegram/)
 >[!NOTE]
->*If the page seems stuck on a loading status, refresh the page and it will work properly.
+>*If the page seems stuck on a loading status, or changes do not take effect instantly, refresh the page and it will work properly.
 This issue is caused due to the free membership plan's request limitations

 ## Social Media Features